afishencord/RepoForge/README.md

 ## Docker CE Repository Notes

-Use an explicit RHEL path when running inside the Fedora builder container.
+Use an explicit RHEL path when running inside the builder container.
 For example:

 ```text
 https://example.repoforge.com/linux/rhel/9/x86_64/stable
 ```

-Using `$releasever` inside a Fedora-based builder may resolve to Fedora's release value rather than the target OS version.
+Using `$releasever` inside a builder will resolve to the host OS release value rather than the target OS version.

 ## Project Structure